ponylang/ponylang-website/content/blog/last-week-in-pony-080617.md

 ## Items of note

-- [RFC #35: "More Promise Methods"](https://github.com/ponylang/rfcs/blob/master/text/0035-more-promise-methods.md) has been implemented and is on master.
+- [RFC #35: "More Promise Methods"](https://github.com/ponylang/rfcs/blob/main/text/0035-more-promise-methods.md) has been implemented and is on main.
 It made Kevin Hoffman really happy.
 Hopefully he isn't the only one.
 Thank you Theo Butler for the implementation.

-- [RFC #44: "Match Iterator"](https://github.com/ponylang/rfcs/blob/master/text/0044-match-iter.md) has been implemented and is on master.
+- [RFC #44: "Match Iterator"](https://github.com/ponylang/rfcs/blob/main/text/0044-match-iter.md) has been implemented and is on main.
 Thanks to Kevin Hoffman for the implementation.

-- [RFC #46: "More Random Methods"](https://github.com/ponylang/rfcs/blob/master/text/0046-more-random-methods.md) was both approved and implemented this quick.
+- [RFC #46: "More Random Methods"](https://github.com/ponylang/rfcs/blob/main/text/0046-more-random-methods.md) was both approved and implemented this quick.
 Joe Eli McIlvain is to thank for the quick turn around on that one.

 - Audio from the [August 2nd, 2017 Pony development sync](https://sync-recordings.ponylang.io/r/2017_08_02.m4a) is now available.

 ## News and Blog Posts

 - Chris Double has written some excellent Pony blogposts.
 His new one included: ["Reference Capabilities, Consume and Recover in Pony"](https://bluishcoder.co.nz/2017/07/31/reference_capabilities_consume_recover_in_pony.html).
 If you have trouble figuring out when and how to use `consume` and `recover`, give this post a read.

 - Video of Sophia Drossopoulou's PLISS'17 talk "Pony: Actors and Objects" is now available.
 It's split into two parts.
 [Part 1](https://www.youtube.com/watch?v=FSu8mBm3iJs).
 [Part 2](https://www.youtube.com/watch?v=ypCF34YVtRE).